Sign In / Sign Out

 The MM program in music therapy provides students with graduate-level study in the theory, practice and research of music therapy.
-There is a two-year track for people who have completed either the undergraduate music therapy degree or its equivalent and who are board-certified or hold a similar international music therapy credential.
-Additionally, ASU offers a three-year track for people who have an undergraduate degree in music but not in music therapy.
+There is a two-year track for those who have completed either the undergraduate music therapy degree or its equivalent and who are board-certified or hold a similar international music therapy credential.
+Additionally, ASU offers a three-year track for those who have an undergraduate degree in music but not in music therapy.

 Music Therapy, MM

 Design & the Arts, Herberger Institute for

 The Plan of Study is the required curriculum to complete the program.

 Spring 2019: Applications are not accepted for spring admission

 Checksheets break down the course requirements for each degree program and are listed below by area.

 All applicants are automatically considered for merit based scholarships, with priority given to those who audition and/or interview on-campus.

 Teaching assistantships are offered to graduate students who convey exceptional ability.
 Learn more about TA benefits, eligibility and application procedures.

 ASU has many financial aid options.
 Almost everyone, regardless of income, can qualify for some form of financial aid.
 In fact, more than 70 percent of all ASU students receive some form of financial assistance every year.